hydratedthought/ais/README.md

-# ais
+# Arch Install Script
-A script that installs arch linux.
+A simple script that installs a base arch linux system.